Freshman Seminar Program

 Application to Freshman Seminars

-Students apply on line for freshman seminars and are admitted by a computerized lottery.
-For fall-term seminars, application takes place during Freshman Orientation.
-The application system will open on Friday, August 26, and close on Monday, August 29.
+Students apply online for freshman seminars and are admitted by a computerized lottery.
+For fall-term seminars, application takes place during First-year Orientation.
 For spring-term seminars, application takes place at the end of fall term.

 If you have questions about the program, please contact the Program Director, Dean George Levesque.